Frequently Asked Questions

 1. How do I apply to the Oxford Course for Clinical Psychology training?

 You cannot apply directly and must apply through the Clearing House for Postgraduate Courses in Clinical Psychology.
 The Clearing House coordinates and processes applications to 30 Clinical Psychology courses in England, Scotland and Wales.
 To apply you must follow the instructions on the Clearing House website (address below).
 The Clearing House website has lots of useful information.
 This includes detailed information on all 30 courses such as programme content, entry requirements etc. The Clearing House has an online application process and through this process, you can apply for up to four different courses.
-Applications are only accepted from the start of September to the beginning December for courses starting the following Autumn.
-In 2015, the cost of applying for Clinical Psychology training is £25 (there is also a £15 earlybird rate).
+Applications are only accepted from the start of September to the end of November for courses starting in September the following year.
+In 2017, the cost of applying for Clinical Psychology training is £23 (there is also a £13 earlybird rate).

 3. I am from a non-EU country; can I apply to the Oxford Doctoral Course in Clinical Psychology?